hashgraph/hedera-services/docs/privileged-transactions.md

 this file.

-The waived signature privileges for `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are identical to the corresponding authorization privileges in the tables above; _except_ that non-payer signatures on a `CryptoUpdate` do not suffice to waive signing requirements.
-(So the last row of the `CryptoUpdate` table doesn't apply.)
+The waived signature privileges for `FileUpdate`, `FileAppend`, and `CryptoUpdate` operations are identical to the corresponding authorization privileges in the tables above.

 # Miscellanea

-- The network charges no fees to privileged transactions.
+- When privileges are granted based on the payer, the network charges no fees.
 - With the default settings of `accounts.systemAdmin=50` and `accounts.systemAdmin.firstManaged=51`,
 the system admin account is unique in being unable to update itself.